cyrildever/treee/README.md

 It expects an array of IDs as `ids` query argument, eg. `http://localhost:7000/api/leaf?ids=1234567890abcdef[...]&ids=fedcba0987654321[...]`

-It returns a JSON object respecting the following format:
+It returns a status code `200` along with a JSON object respecting the following format:
 ```json
 [
   {